changed for all of humanity.

 Korzybski coined the word space-binding to describe the world of the animal.
 In the

-causeand effectcan not be distinguished from each other.
+world of the animal, causeand effectcan not be distinguished from each other.
 They

-same — they equaleach other — they are identical.
+are the same — they equaleach other — they are identical.
 If the effectof a

-bad, then the causeof a mistake is also bad.
+mistake isbad, then the causeof a mistake is also bad.
 Human intelligence is build

 on animal intelligence.
-All humans have a
+All humans have a space-mind.
+It is a powerful and often

 dominant part of our human intelligence.
 As children the space-mind is primary.
 The